Casper: A Spirited Beginning: Plot

-After a night of waiting for his father's arrival at his school's open house, Chris gets disappointed that he never showed up as Fistergraff tries to comfort and support Chris.
+After a night of waiting for Tim's arrival at his school's open house, Chris gets disappointed that he never showed up as Fistergraff tries to comfort and support Chris.
 The next morning, Tim decides to make it up to him by spending more time with him that night.
 Chris offers to teach Casper to become a better ghost after Casper informed him on what happened.
 Casper manages to succeed by using his powers on a bully named Brock getting him into trouble with the principal, and so he tests his new powers by using them to help people.

-Tim is unable to attend a parent-teacher conference he and Chris planned earlier, but Chris hopes his father will remember their other plans, and with Casper's help, sets up dinner for Tim's arrival, Snivel sees Casper acting like a servant to a human and leaves to report back to Kibosh, to which Kibosh prepares to retrieve Casper himself.
-The Ghostly Trio discover Casper's good deeds and abduct him in attempt to save their reputation, which unfortunately ruins Chris' opportunity to have Tim meet Casper as Tim does not believe Chris, and instead leaves to visit the mayor.
+Tim is unable to attend a parent-teacher conference he and Chris planned earlier, but Chris hopes Tim will remember their other plans, and with Casper's help, sets up dinner for Tim's arrival.
+Snivel sees Casper acting like a servant to a human and leaves to report back to Kibosh, to which Kibosh prepares to retrieve Casper himself.
+The Ghostly Trio discover Casper's good deeds and abduct him in attempt to save their reputation, which ruins Chris' opportunity to have Tim meet Casper as Tim does not believe Chris, and instead leaves to visit the mayor.
 Chris runs away, feeling betrayed by Casper, but gets captured and locked inside the mansion by Brock and his gang out of retaliation, unaware that a bomb has been planted inside by Bill Case, a professional bomber hired by Tim to blow up the mansion.

 The next morning, Kibosh arrives in Deedstown, captures the Ghostly Trio, and sends Snivel to find Casper, who fled the Trio the night before.
 After discovering that Chris ran away, Tim meets Casper, and they both set out to find him, with Casper assuming that he is in the Applegate Mansion, which is about to explode, so Tim hitches a ride with Fistergraff as Casper arrives at the mansion to find Chris, and try to help him escape.
 Tim manages to get Chris out and Casper eats the bomb, which explodes in his stomach, saving the mansion.

 With Kibosh being impressed with Casper's technique, Casper informs him that the Ghostly Trio taught him how to do it, so Kibosh decides to let Trio stay and haunt, which led to the Trio returning Casper the favor by lying to Kibosh saying that they are Casper's uncles, after Kibosh informs them the importance of family, which allows Casper to stay with his "uncles" and Kibosh to leave them in peace.
-Chris and his father reconcile and Brock and his gang get their comeuppance when the Trio hangs them from the branches of a nearby tree by their underwear.
+Chris and Tim reconcile, Jennifer turns on the bullies and apologizes to Chris, and Brock Lee and his gang get their comeuppance when the Trio hangs them from the branches of a nearby tree by their underwear.
 Casper decides to go with a new name; Casper the Friendly Ghost.